Douglas P. Broome / firstname.lastname@example.org / McLean, Virginia USA

 Old-style wiring and supplies are also available from YnZís Yesterdayís Parts, 333 East Stuart Avenue, Redlands, CA 92374; phone: 909-798-1498.

 A handy website for all sorts of electrical services and supplies vendors is the Classic Auto Mall.† Search for their website with the internet search engine of your choice.

 Finally, some sources suggest that, when doing generator harnesses, one should use wire with a more robust plastic/PVC insulation casing that is resistant to higher temperatures.
 I did not make much of a search to find any supplies, although perhaps this is what is sold as "primary wire" at auto parts stores.
 Given the considerable air flow in the generator area of the Pontons, I have to wonder if this is necessary especially since the AWG-standard wires used are larger than the original metric wires.

 Figure 1.
-Mercedes-Benz Ponton generator wiring harness
+DIY version of a Mercedes-Benz Ponton generator wiring harness